KumbiaPHP/Documentation/en/controller.md

 #### finalize()

-KumbiaPHP llama al método *finalize()* después de ejecutar el controlador y se encuentra definido para ser usado en la clase AppController (ver sección 3.3.3).
+KumbiaPHP call *initialize()* method before executing the handler and is defined to be used in the AppController class (see section 3.3.3).

 ### Action filters

-Los filtros de acciones se ejecutan antes y después de una acción son útiles para comprobaciones a nivel de controller, como por ejemplo verificar que una petición es asíncrona, cambiar tipos de respuesta, etc. Igualmente se puede usar para proteger nuestra acción de información inadecuada que sea enviada a ellos.
+Action filters are executed before and after an action are useful for checks at the controller level, as for example to verify that a request is asynchronous, changing types of response, etc. Igualmente se puede usar para proteger nuestra acción de información inadecuada que sea enviada a ellos.

 #### before_filter()

-KumbiaPHP llama al método *before_filter()* antes de ejecutar la acción del controlador y es útil para verificar si una petición es asíncrona entre otros.
+KumbiaPHP *before_filter ()* method called before executing the action the controller, and is useful to check if a request is asynchronous among others.

 #### after_filter()

-KumbiaPHP llama al método *after_filter()* después de ejecutar la acción del controlador y es útil para cambiar valores de sesión entre otros.
+KumbiaPHP *after_filter ()* method called after executing the action the controller, and is useful to change values of session among others.